tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

   DelegationUsage ::= BIT STRING { allowed (0) }

 Conforming CAs MUST mark this extension as non-critical.
-This would allow the certificate to be used by service owners for clients that do not support certificate delegation as well and not need to obtain two certificates.
+This allows the certificate to be used by service owners for clients that do not support certificate delegation as well and not need to obtain two certificates.